The Building

 The total runtime of The Building is 84 minutes (1h 24m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.3/10, and global collection metrics, The Building stands as a challenging project for the creators.
-It remains an essential piece of the 2009 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.3/10, and global performance metrics, The Building is classified as a FLOP.
+It remains an essential part of the 2009 cinematic calendar.

 Frequently Asked Questions